SheltonZhaoK/SheltonZhaok/README.md

 <b>K. Zhao</b>, J. M. Grayson, and N. Khuri. <a href="https://dl.acm.org/doi/10.1145/3535508.3545511](https://doi.org/10.3390/jpm13020183">Multi-Objective Genetic Algorithm for Cluster Analysis of Single-Cell Transcriptomes</a>.
 Journal of Personalized Medicine, 2023, 13(2), 183.

 S. Bhandari, N. P. Whitener, <b>K. Zhao</b>, and N. Khuri.  <a href="https://dl.acm.org/doi/10.1145/3535508.3545511">Multi-target integration and annotation of single-cell RNA-sequencing data</a>.
 In Proceedings of the 13th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics (BCB ’22), August 2022.
-ACM, New York, NY, USA, pp. 1–4. <br><br>
+ACM, New York, NY, USA, pp. 1–4.

 N. Khuri, S. Bhandari, E. Murillo Burford, N. P. Whitener and <b>K. Zhao</b>. <a href="https://dl.acm.org/doi/abs/10.1145/3535508.3545522">An evolutionary approach to data valuation</a>.
 In Proceedings of the 13th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics (BCB ’22), August 2022.
 ACM, New York, NY, USA, pp. 1–10.